 Tucked to the west of Evergreen is the Aspen Neighborhood which includes Muir Commons, "the first cohousing community newly constructed in the United States," according to its website.
 The remainder of Aspen is mostly larger, custom and semi-custom homes on cul-de-sacs bordering either a greenbelt, or the West Davis pond, nice choices to have.

 South Davis, the portion of Davis which lies south of I-80, is a veritable smorgisborg of desirable neighborhoods connected by greenbelts.
 No one master planned community dominates, a la Mace Ranch in East Davis.
 Even though separated by I-80, traveling by bike to and from South Davis is a snap.
-The most scenic route is the path leading from the south end of Davis Commons (Borders, etc) parking lot and the eastern edge of the UC Davis arboretum.
+The most scenic route is the path leading from the south end of Davis Commons (Whole Foods, etc.) parking lot and the eastern edge of the UC Davis arboretum.
 The route, which includes a $4.5 million I-80 bike underpass, constructed in 2000, follows Putah Creek, and is arguably the most beautiful path in all of Davis.
-This author frequently straps on his skates and breezes along the Putah Creek path - 20 minutes round trip from Putah Creek Park to the cul-de-sac at Da Vinci Court.
+This author, when he lived in South Davis, frequently strapped on his skates and cruised along the Putah Creek path - 20 minutes round trip from Putah Creek Park to the cul-de-sac at Da Vinci Court.

 For those who prefer bridges to tunnels, a pedestrian/bike overpass will transport you to and from South Davis.
 The bridge connects Cowell Blvd. (just north of Willow Creek Park) in South Davis with a path extending north of Second St. leading to Mace Ranch Park.
 The Pole Line Road I-80 overpass nicely accomodates all forms of transportation, while the other two links over I-80 into South Davis, Richards Blvd. and Mace Blvd. are best left to pedestrians and autos.